mghirsch42/evogenex/README.md

 ## Evaluate adaptivity in differentially expressed genes

 Scripts to evaluate the genes with adaptive expression within the differentially expressed genes between post-treatment responders and non-responders are in the eval_scripts/treatment_eval/ folder.
 The deseq2_eval.py script will calculate the number of genes with adaptive expression that are also differentially expressed and save the information about the adaptivity and differential expression to a file.

+This script assumes that the adaptivity results are saved in results/tpm/gene_lists/adpt_{regime}/ and evaluation results are saved in results/tpm/gene_lists/adpt_{regime}/enrichment/.
+Edit the paths as needed to fit your file structure.

 ## Simulation